-At GrowWeedEasy.com, we are dedicated to teaching people how to grow the way they want.
-We'd love to hear from some soil growers and get your side of the story.
+At GrowWeedEasy.com, we are dedicated to teaching people how to grow indoors the way they want.
+We’d love to hear from some soil growers and get more from your side of the story!

 If you love growing marijuana in soil, don't hesitate to submit an article or pictures so we can share with the rest of the growing community!

 Submit your marijuana pictures: https://www.growweedeasy.com/submit-trophy-pics